dsfields/landlord/README.md

       - `err`: _(required)_ an internal, catastrophic error that has occurred, otherwise `null` or `undefined`.
 A single failed insert should not result in this parameter having a value.

       - `result`: _(optional)_ a `Map` containing all of the keys originally provided by `docs`.
-This argument required if `err` is empty.
+This argument is required if `err` is empty.
 Each value is an object that summarizes the result of the insert operation, and contains the following keys:

         - `etag`: _(optional)_ a string that contains the version value for the inserted document.